henry2004y/Vlasiator.jl/paper/paper.md

 Due to the multi-dimensional approach at ion scales, Vlasiator's computational challenges are immense.
-The storage required to resolve the phase space distributions can easily go beyond tegabytes with each reduced snapshot goes beyond 10 GB, which needs efficient numerical tools for processing the data.
+The storage required to resolve the phase space distributions can easily go beyond tegabytes with each reduced snapshot goes beyond ~10 GB, which needs efficient numerical tools for processing the data.

 `Vlasiator.jl` tackles the post-processing challenges by taking advantage of novel techniques shared in the open source community, which is built from the ground up to leverage the power of Julia and successful tools written in C++ and Python.
+It is targeted at space plasma physics researchers who want to visualize and analyze Vlasiator simulation outputs in an efficient manner.
-It satisfies the current requirements of Vlasiator simulation data processing and unifies the implementation in a single language base, which facilitates more efficient downstream processing tasks and in-depth exploration of large datasets.
+This package satisfies the current requirements of simulation data processing and unifies the implementation in a single language base, which facilitates more efficient downstream processing tasks and in-depth exploration of large datasets.
+It has preliminarily been used in ultra-low frequency wave studies [@pc5] and responses of near-Earth space under changing solar wind conditions [@ressac].

 # Acknowledgements

-We acknowledge support from Lucile Turc during the genesis of this project.
+We acknowledge the support from Lucile Turc during the genesis of this project.
-Funding for this work is provided by the Academy of Finland.
+Funding for this work is provided by the University of Helsinki (three-year research grant 2020-2022) and the Academy of Finland (grant numbers 322544 and 328893).

 # References